neschenbaum/academic-kickstart/content/home/about.md

 ## Biography

-I am a postdoctoral researcher at the University of St. Gallen.
+I am a PostDoc at the University of St. Gallen.
 My research focuses on the economics of digitization, in particular the functioning of dynamic pricing and resulting competition policy concerns.
 I am currently on a four-year research grant obtained via the SNSF research project "Pricing in a Digital World".